shantoislam6/AutoType.js/README.md

    	This property for set speed for your blink effect.

    #### blinkType:
    	There are two type of blink which I have used.
-The two blinkType property alues are 'default' & 'faltted';
+The two blinkType property alues are 'default' & 'faltted'.
 	You can use for chaniging your blink style..